ApeSwapFinance/apeswap-contracts/RELEASING.md

 Start on an up-to-date `main` branch.

-Create the release branch with `npm run release start minor`.
+Create the release branch with `yarn run release start minor`.

-Publish a release candidate with `npm run release rc`.
+Publish a release candidate with `yarn run release rc`.

-Publish the final release with `npm run release final`.
+Publish the final release with `yarn run release final`.

 Follow the general [OpenZeppelin Contracts release checklist].